Library of Pantainos: Architecture

 The building had an unusual floor plan and structure, and is unlike any other known Roman library.
 The reason for the unusual floor plan was due to the irregular level of the area.

 The core of the building consisted of two spaces.
 One was a large open courtyard measuring 20 × 13.5 m, the floor of which was paved with small irregular marble tiles embedded in mortar.
 The other space was a large square room, open to the east, whose floor was paved with marble slabs.
 Later, a peristyle was added to the courtyard, the central part of which was also paved with marble slabs.
 The entrance to the building was in the area directly below the site where the inscribed lintel was found.
 No trace remains of the internal supports of the shelves where the books would have been stored.
 The walls were internally lined with marble slabs, as was the floor.

 The architrave on the north and west facades had Ionic columns with blue marble flutes.
-The masonry was not particularly elaborate.
+The masonry was not particularly elaborate as rubble stone walls were used.